 In parts of the Middle East, black seeds are referred to as "kalonji" and considered a universal folk remedy.
 The famous saying reported in the Sahih al-Bukhari (a collection of proverbs and deeds of the Prophet Muhammad) states, "There is healing in black cumin for all diseases except death."

 The seeds are rich in many nutrients and unique phytochemicals which is what is proposed to give them such a wide range of uses.
-Nigella sativa is in fact probably one of the most highly revered nutraceutical plants, especially in communities ranging from the Middle East to South Asia.
+Nigella sativa is in fact probably one of the most highly respected nutraceutical plants, especially in communities extending from the Middle East to South Asia.

 Crushed seeds are traditionally utilized as an herbal substance added to hot water or in a honey-propolis combination.
 Seeds are also typically used as a culinary spice sprinkled whole or ground over desserts, baked goods and curries.